LaravelDaily/Booking-Com-Simulation-Laravel/course/13-prices.md

 Of course, there are various cases of pricing, and we should test them.
 So let's get back to our PHPUnit suite and add a few methods there.

-We could test it as a feature of search results, but instead let's test one layer deeper - the method itself.
+We could test it as a feature of search results, but instead, let's test one layer deeper - the method itself.
 So, we create some records in the DB and check if the calculation method returns the correct result.

 Whether that result is later used in the search or elsewhere, doesn't matter to us.
 It would be almost like a Unit test instead of a Feature test, but the strict definition of a Unit test would be that it wouldn't touch the database and just work with "inline variables", and I will admit I'm lazy to set that up.
 So it will be another Feature test, just not calling any endpoints.